usdot-jpo-ode/wzdx/data-tables/road_event_table.md

 # road_events (Formerly Common Core Data Dictionary)
 **Required**

 This table contains information about road events.
-The information describes where, when, and what is activity is taking place along a road segment.
+The information describes where, when, and what activity is taking place along a road segment.
 This specification currently accommodates work zones; This design accommodates multiple road event types.

 This table is related to the road_event_feed_info table by the foreign key road_event_feed_info_id.
 For every record in the road_event_info table there must exist one or more road_event records.